 How to attend

 The symposium is free of charge for both presenters and attendees.

-To attend the symposium, please send an e-mail with the subject “Attendance Symposium Textual Heritage”, and your full name and affiliation in the body before 19th March 2021 to email@example.com.
+To attend the symposium, please send an e-mail with the subject “Attendance Symposium Textual Heritage”, and your full name and affiliation in the body to firstname.lastname@example.org.